dd32/td-gh-ex/readme.txt

 = Version 1.5.1 =
 - Transparent header fixed for header style 2.
 - Added Youtube / Vimeo Icons in social media section.

+= Version 1.5.2 =
+- Fixed the copyright footer with the social menu items.
+- Made the footer style 4 completely responsive when viewed in mobile screen.